-This guide explains integrating Axiom as a logging solution in a Laravel application.
-Using Axiom's capabilities with a custom log channel, you can efficiently send your application's logs to Axiom for storage, analysis, and monitoring.
-This integration uses Monolog, Laravel's underlying logging library, to create a custom logging handler that forwards logs to Axiom.
+This guide explains integrating Axiom as a logging solution in a Laravel app.
+Using Axiom’s capabilities with a custom log channel, you can efficiently send your app’s logs to Axiom for storage, analysis, and monitoring.
+This integration uses Monolog, Laravel’s underlying logging library, to create a custom logging handler that forwards logs to Axiom.

 Prerequisites